Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 2. Lachesis – To Manage Heat Flashes And Depression

 One of the main symptoms that may cause great discomfort during menopause is heat flashes – it is a feeling of extreme heat, mostly in the upper parts of the body, accompanied by drenching sweat.
 Lachesis is a useful remedy (other than Sepia) for extreme heat flashes during menopause.
-The woman requiring Lachesis cannot bear tight clothing mainly around neck or waist.
+The woman requiring Lachesis cannot bear tight clothing mainly around the neck or waist.
 The next sphere where Lachesis works wonders is depression during menopause.
 Here, it is indicated when there is an aversion to social interaction.
-There is desire to run away from the world.
-There occurs aversion to do any work, lack of interest in daily routine work is common.
+There is a desire to run away from the world.
+There is aversion to doing any work; lack of interest in daily routine work is common.

 3. Amylenum Nitrosum – For Managing Hot Flashes And Headache

-Amylenum Nitrosum is also recommended for managing hot flashes in women in menopausal stage.
-Its use is mainly considered when heat flashes are accompanied by anxiety and palpitations of heart.
+Amylenum Nitrosum is also recommended for managing hot flashes in women in the menopausal stage.
+Its use is mainly considered when heat flashes are accompanied by anxiety and palpitation.
 After heat flashes, excessive sweating follows.
-There is a desire for fresh open air.
+There is a desire to go out in the fresh air.
 The bed coverings are always unbearable from excessive heat.
-Next Amylenum Nitrosum can also relieve headache during menopause with marked congestion in head.
+Next Amylenum Nitrosum can also relieve headache during menopause with marked congestion in the head.
 In cases needing it, there is a sensation that the head would burst due to pain and congestion.

 4. Graphites – For Obesity During Menopause

 Graphites is another useful medicine for menopausal suffering.
 It mainly helps in controlling obesity (weight gain) during menopause.
-It suits women having a marked sensitivity to cold air.
-One feels sad and cannot take decisions easily.
-They may begin to weep easily even on listening to music.
+It suits women having marked sensitivity to cold air.
+One feels sad and cannot make decisions easily.
+They may begin to weep easily even while listening to music.

 5. Sabina – To Manage Heavy Bleeding During Menopause

-It is a natural medicine prepared from plant ‘juniperus sabina’.
+It is a natural medicine prepared from the plant Juniperus Sabina.
 Its use is considered when there is heavy, gushing, bright red vaginal bleeding.
 The bleeding is watery mixed with clots.
 During bleeding, there is pain in the uterus.
-Pain from sacrum (a triangular bone at base of spine) to pubis (area in front of pelvis) is a key symptom attending it.
+Pain from the sacrum (a triangular bone at the base of the spine) to the pubis (area in front of the pelvis) is a key symptom attending it.

 When and How to use Ignatia?

-Ignatia should be used in cases of depression and mood swings.
-Ignatia is a natural homeopathic medicine for coping with depression and mood swings during menopause.
-Here, natural homeopathic remedy Ignatia definitely helps in providing mental stability.
-Though Ignatia can be used in different potencies (like 30C, 200C, 1M) but it is best to begin with 30C potency.
+Though Ignatia can be used in different potencies (like 30C, 200C, 1M), it is best to begin with 30C potency.
 It can be taken twice a day in 30C potency.
-Do not use high potencies without doctor’s advice.
+Do not use high potencies without a doctor’s advice.

 One of the main effects of menopause is osteoporosis.
 It refers to the progressive loss and weakening of bones.
-Bone mass loss averages 1-2 per cent every year after menopause and results in easy fractures and other symptoms related with osteoporosis such as backache and pain in bones.
+Bone mass loss averages 1-2 percent every year after menopause and results in easy fractures and other symptoms related to osteoporosis such as backache and pain in bones.
 Natural homeopathic medicine Calcarea Carb is the top remedy for women who are suffering from osteoporosis and helps in managing bone pain.
-It helps in decreasing the loss of calcium from bones and also increasing its absorption from food.
+It helps in decreasing the loss of calcium from bones and also increases its absorption from food.

 Causes

 1. Menopause occurs naturally when there is a decline in hormones estrogen and progesterone in a woman around her 40s.
-As the hormones decline, active ovarian follicles get lost and release of eggs stop and no periods occur.
+As the hormones decline, active ovarian follicles get lost and the release of eggs stops and no periods occur.

-2. Surgical removal of ovaries may also result in menopause all of sudden.
-The symptoms that occur are severe because the hormonal changes here took suddenly and not gradually as in natural menopause.
+2. Surgical removal of ovariesmay also result in menopause all of sudden.
+The symptoms that occur are severe in this case because the hormonal changes occur suddenly and not gradually as in natural menopause.

-4. Sometimes there may occur premature menopause in around 1% of females when ovaries fais to produce hormones adequately.
+4. Sometimes there may occur premature menopause inaround 1% of females when ovaries fail to produce hormones adequately.

 Symptoms of Menopause

 All women have to go through menopause, but it affects each woman differently.
+The symptoms of menopause are many, and most women go through a body and mind-altering period during menopause.
 The symptoms of menopause may range from hardly any to severe ones.
 The common menopausal symptoms may be divided into three categories:

 Physical symptoms: Among these, the most common is hot flashes (feeling warm suddenly usually attended with sweating) that can be mild to intense, weight gain (obesity), hair loss, joint and muscle pain, headache, skin dryness, urinary urgency, sleeplessness, facial hair